lookupdaily/thermostat/README.md

 As a homeowner,
 so that I can set the temperature in my home,
 I would like my thermostat set to a default of 20 degrees.

+As a homeowner's daughter
+so that I can warm up my bedroom,
+I would like to increase the set temperature by a certain amount.
 ```